Fat People, Healthcare, and Tax Dollars

 Even if health was entirely within our control (and it’s very much not,) I’d rather my tax dollars go to the healthcare of people who make different choices than I do, than live in a world where there is someone who gets to tell us all how we should live.
 And I think that the people making the “fat people and my tax dollars” argument would agree.
 I’ve noticed that people who want to police my body and “health” are never that excited to have other people police theirs.

 Should those who choose a raw foods vegan diet because they think it’s the healthiest option only have to pay for the healthcare of other raw foods vegans?
 If so, then do those who don’t think a raw foods vegan diet is the healthiest get to opt out of paying for their healthcare?
+Should people not be allowed to play sports because it results in billions of dollars worth of healthcare that wouldn’t be necessary if they weren’t playing sports?
+Should people who don’t pay sports get to withhold their tax dollars from those who have sports injuries?
 Can I opt out of having my tax dollars pay for the healthcare of fatphobes?

 Other people live their lives in ways with which we disagree, we live our lives in ways with which other people disagree.
 We all deserve healthcare.
 All this “won’t somebody think of my tax dollars” hand-wringing is nothing but thinly veiled fat bigotry.